piano35-edb/barman-docs-rewrite/docs/configuring/configuration_examples.md

 # Configuration examples

-The following examples show various types of configuration files:
+The following examples show various types of configuration files.

+For more information, refer to the the following files:

+- `distributed barman.conf`
+- `ssh-server.conf-template`
+- `streaming-server.conf-template`

 ## Main configuration file
 ```bash